- General Information

 Riverton City Drainage Way History

 Development accelerated in the 1990’s and continues rapidly today.
 Like many cities in the Jordan Valley Riverton was changing from a rural community to an urban city.
 Early development occurred with little or no runoff volume management.
 Many flood control systems were surface in nature, were shared with gravity irrigations and piped drainage systems were less common.
 The primary drainage ways receiving the new urban developments runoff impact were the five canals and Rose and Midas Creeks.
-However, by the mid 1990's it was recognized that flood managment was becoming necessary.
+However, by the mid 1990's it was recognized modern flood control management was becoming necessary.

 Local Water Quality Concerns